ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 https://wiki.ietf.org/en/group/iab/Multi-Stake-Holder-Platform#h-336-blockchain-and-distributed-digital-ledger-technologies

 ### 3.3.7 Web 4.0 and virtual worlds
-Editor's note: No specific work identified in the IETF or IRTF
+Editor's note: No relevant ongoing work identified in the IETF or IRTF

 ### 3.3.8 Media
-Editor's note: No specific work identified in the IETF or IRTF
+Editor's note: No relevant ongoing work identified in the IETF or IRTF

 ## 3.4 Sustainable growth
 ### 3.4.1 Smart grids and Smart Metering
 **RP:**
-Action 1: Active involvement and participation of CEN & CENELEC CG-SG experts in the ongoing work of the Smart Grids Task Force, including regarding the activity on interoperability for access to data in a smart grid environment currently performed under the Joint Working Group of ENTSO-E/EU DSO entity, building upon available standards.
+Action 1: Active involvement and participation of CEN & CENELEC CG-SG experts in the ongoing work of the Smart Energy Expert Group, including regarding the activity on interoperability for access to data in a smart grid environment currently performed under the Joint Working Group of ENTSO-E/EU DSO entity, building upon available standards.
 This is to prepare the ground for implementing acts on interoperability requirements and transparent and non-discriminatory procedures for access and exchange of data.
-The respective reports from this latest strand of work, as well as earlier deliverables from other activities of the Task Force are available on the smart grids task force dedicated webpage (CIRCA BC), which is a collaborative platform that gives access to all task-force documents, via the platform library”.

 Action 2:  ETSI, CEN & CENELEC and the other relevant SDOs and related organisations (such as DLMS, KNX and others) should combine their efforts to further enrich and extend the SAREF4ENER extension as well as the main SAREF ontology (including interoperability profiles and associated justifications (interoperability cases) from large-scale projects or initiatives like the EU code of conduct on energy management related interoperability of Energy Smart Appliances).
 The ETSI SAREF portal and the ETSI labs, which was launched recently, could be the tools to be leveraged for this purpose.
 Security aspects should be investigated.
 All new additions to the SAREF specifications should be transposed into the OneM2M specifications.
 A number of European projects could contribute to a larger scale deployment of SAREF-based solutions such as the Operational Digital Platforms under CEF Digital and the deployment of a common European data space in the DIGITAL programme, which is being prepared in Horizon Europe.
-An EN describing the principles of SAREF, thus avoiding annual updates, which is in under approval by the EU members tates, should be completed.
-The updates needed to make SAREF fit for digital twins, edge-cloud IoT continuum, AI as well as other recent technological developments should be investigated and developed.

 Action 3: CEN & CENELEC, IEEE and OASIS to foster their cooperation to ensure complementary parallel standardisation efforts, to avoid serious conflicts between their respective standardisation deliverables.
 This action should notably be undertaken in the context of H2-type standards (the interface used for smart grid communication), distributed energy resources and the smart grids architecture model as developed under M/490.